mdavidson9/docs.balsamiq.com/content/jira/cloud/wireframes/intro.md

 ## Exporting to Other Versions of Balsamiq

 To export your project to another Balsamiq product, all you need to do is download it and open it there.
-Selecting the **Project > Download Project BMPR** option will create a .bmpr file to download containing all the wireframes, symbols, and images used in the current project.
+Selecting the **Project > Export > Download Project BMPR** option will create a .bmpr file to download containing all the wireframes, symbols, and images used in the current project.

 ![](//media.balsamiq.com/img/support/docs/jira/wireframes/user-guide-5.png)